Akasakatien/Ecommerce/README.md

 # Ecommerce
-A website commerce laptops price, Build with Java Srping MVC frameswork and crawler data by Jsoup-1.11.2 .
+A website to compare laptops price, Build with Java Srping MVC frameswork and crawler data by Jsoup-1.11.2 .